Police: Minnesota officer meant to draw Taser, not handgun

 BROOKLYN CENTER, Minn.
-(AP) — The police chief in a Minneapolis suburb where a Black man was fatally shot during a traffic stop said Monday that he believes the officer who fired intended to use a Taser, not a handgun.
+(AP) — The police officer who fatally shot a Black man during a traffic stop in a Minneapolis suburb apparently intended to fire a Taser, not a handgun, as the man struggled with police, the city’s police chief said Monday.

-Brooklyn Center Police Chief Tim Gannon described the shooting as “an accidental discharge.”
-The state Bureau of Criminal Apprehension was investigating.
+President Joe Biden urged calm on Monday, following a night where officers in riot gear clashed with demonstrators.
+The president said he watched the body camera footage.

+“We do know that the anger pain and trauma amidst the Black community is real,” Biden said from the Oval Office.
+But, he added, that “does not justify violence and looting.”

-Gannon said at a news conference that the officer made a mistake, and he released body camera footage from the officer who fired.
-The footage showed three officers around a stopped car.
-When another officer attempts to handcuff Wright, a struggle ensues.
-The officer is heard shouting “Taser!” several times before firing her weapon.
+Gannon said at a news conference that the officer made a mistake, and he released the body camera footage less than 24 hours after the shooting.

+The footage showed three officers around a stopped car, which authorities said was pulled over because it had expired registration tags.
+When another officer attempts to handcuff Wright, a second officer tells Wright he’s being arrested on a warrant.
+That’s when the struggle begins, followed by the shooting.
+Then the car travels several blocks before striking another vehicle.

-“This was an accidental discharge that resulted in a tragic death of Mr. Wright,” the chief said.
+“As I watch the video and listen to the officer’s command, it is my belief that the officer had the intention to deploy their Taser but instead shot Mr. Wright with a single bullet,” Gannon said.
+“This appears to me from what I viewed and the officer’s reaction in distress immediately after that this was an accidental discharge that resulted in the tragic death of Mr. Wright.”

 Brooklyn Center Mayor Mike Elliott called the shooting “deeply tragic.”